damienlevitt/rogue_automated_checkout_bot/README.md

 # rouge_automated_checkout_bot
-Since these are always out of stock because of COVID, this program will purchase the product for you.
+Since these products are always out of stock because of COVID, this program will help purchase the product for you.